perladvent/perldotcom/content/article/_pub_1999_06_yapc.md

 members](/images/_pub_1999_06_yapc/perl_1.jpg){width="403" height="276"}
 Though the formal conference ended at 5:00 each day, that didn't mean the fun had to end.
-Perl Mongers know how to go out and have a great time, and that is just what they didâevery night.
+Perl Mongers know how to go out and have a great time, and that is just what they did—every night.
 I honestly think that some of the best ideas in Perl have come when you start mixing alcohol and Perl!